· 25 January 2020 ·

 I cantered through the Stanley/Derby genealogy to cobble together some details in a PDF, but you don’t have to read it unless you want to.
 There’s some North American trivia at the end, if a tease helps you decide.

 This is the cover of the 1875 edition of A Book of Nonsense.
-I was looking online for a one-size-fits-all image to add to my bannerless limerick posts, part of the ongoing SEO project I mentioned a month ago.
-I clicked on a link, and from the Creative Cloud burst forth a Choir of Photoshop Angels, singing Behold!
+I was looking online for a one-size-fits-all image to add to some of my limerick posts, as part of the SEO project I mentioned a month ago.
+I clicked on a Wikimedia Commons link, and from the Creative Cloud above burst forth a Choir of Photoshop Angels, singing Behold!
 Naught but Few Pixels requireth Alteration!
 Hosanna Hey!

 From within their midst appeared Ofora, Muse of Choir, who descended from that brightest heaven of invention to remind me that while I had been writing limericks for four years, I had not yet written about them, nor about my connections to them.